meerapatelmd/HemOncExt/README.md

     1. No Invalid Reason

 Once the new concept, called a new HemOnc Extension concept from this point onwards, is introduced into the HemOnc Extension CONCEPT table, the concept relationships in the Regimen-Component-Ingredient axis of the HemOnc proper ontology are introduced into the CONCEPT_RELATIONSHIP table in the hemonc_extension schema in accordance to the following scenarios:
-a) New HemOnc Extension Regimen: can be composed of entirely HemOnc proper Components or have at least one new HemOnc Extension Component
+A. New HemOnc Extension Regimen: can be composed of entirely HemOnc proper Components or have at least one new HemOnc Extension Component
 1. `Has antineoplastic` relationship between HemOnc Extension Regimen and each Component
 1. `Antineoplastic of` relationship between each Component and HemOnc Extension Regimen
 1. Valid Start Date as current date
 1. Valid End Date as 2099-12-31
 1. No Invalid Reason

-b) New HemOnc Extension Component
+B. New HemOnc Extension Component
 1. `Has antineoplastic` relationship between HemOnc Extension Regimen and HemOnc Extension Component
 1. `Antineoplastic of` relationship between the HemOnc Extension Component and HemOnc Extension Regimen
 1. _If a corresponding RxNorm/RxNorm Ingredient/Precise Ingedient is present in the OMOP Vocabulary proper_, `Maps to` relationship between the HemOnc Extension Component and the RxNorm/RxNorm Extension Ingredient/Precise Ingredient